exomiser/Exomiser/exomiser-cli/README.md

 ## Running from alternate directory

-If you're running the exomiser from a different directory to the one the ```exomiser-cli-${project.version}.jar``` is located you'll need to add the command
+If you're running the Exomiser from a different directory to the one the ```exomiser-cli-${project.version}.jar``` is located you'll need to add the command

     --spring.config.location=/full/path/to/your/exomiser-cli/directory